 - Global Lighting Association endorses new United Nations Model Regulation Guidelines for conventional consumer lamps for developing and emerging economies, noting that the guidelines stimulate simpler, more harmonized and better enforced regulations.

-- The Guidelines lay the groundwork for phasing out inefficient lamps in countries where efficiency standards for lighting are out of date, potentially saving consumers and businesses $18 billion each year.
+- The Guidelines lay the groundwork for phasing out inefficient lamps in countries considering efficiency standards for lighting, potentially saving consumers and businesses $18 billion globally each year.

 The timing is right for the Guidelines.
 About 15 per cent of global electricity is used for lighting, and when economies grow, the demand for lighting goes up.
 There are also billions of inefficient incandescent and halogen lamps installed and still being sold around the world.
 For economies contemplating the establishment of new regulations, the Guidelines can significantly expedite the process.

-“The Guidelines are a perfect match with one of the strategic priorities of the Global Lighting Association—that is, to simplify global lighting regulations by making them more harmonized.
+“The Guidelines are a good match with one of the strategic priorities of the Global Lighting Association—that is, to simplify global lighting regulations by making them more harmonized.
 In addition, enforcement can be improved.
-With only a few essential parameters being regulated, certification costs will be lower, and companies will have room to differentiate their products,” said Bryan Douglas, Secretary General of the Global Lighting Association.
+With only a few essential parameters being regulated, certification costs will be lower and companies will have room to differentiate their products,” said Bryan Douglas, Secretary General of the Global Lighting Association

 The Guidelines were developed together by public and private stakeholders, all sharing the common objective to accelerate the transition towards energy-efficient lighting.

 Leading international businesses Signify and Topten as well as environmental organisation Natural Resources Defense Council (NRDC) have endorsed the Guidelines.